l-lavelle/Weather-Dashboard/README.md

 ## Description

 This website is a weather dashboard that allows you search current and future conditions for city.
+The openweather api was used to populate weather data.
 The application is created with HTML, CSS, powered by Javascript and Day.js.

 The dashboard was developed with following criteria: